Diane Retallack, Artistic Director

 In July 2007 she undertook her present position with the choir.
 Since 2004, she has also sung with the choir as a soprano I. Singing has always been an important component of her life’s activities, and since age 16, she has performed in many choirs, both in England (Portsmouth and London), and the U.S.A.
 (New York City, Boulder, Honolulu, Los Angeles; and now Eugene).
 She also remains an active member of the Women’s Business Network in Eugene.

-Joel Bradford, Development Director
+Joel Bradford, Board President